 Small Business Owners – Know Your Options!

 Safe harbor 401(k) plans can be a great choice for small businesses that have trouble passing 401(k) testing.
 However, they are not for everybody – they can be more expensive than traditional 401(k) plans.
-Small business owners should weigh the pros and cons of these plans before choosing one for their company.
+You should weigh their pros and cons vs. a traditional plan before choosing one for your company.